HazelAbraham/Langchain_codes/README.md

 # Langchain_codes
-This repo  will cosists of the langchain concepts   which I learned during the journey
+This repo  will consitsof the langchain concepts   which I learned during the journey